cfrancobedoya/NodeJS_API_Structure/README.md

 ---
 ## Routes and network layer: Responsabilities and limits
 We separeate the nework of the server and create a component network administrator.

+---
+## Controllers: Defining the business logic
+Defining the business logic.